 Both the transpiler and the interpreter have their respective advantages and disadvantages.
 While the interpreter puts less load on the CPU, the GPU has to perform more work.
-Much of this work is branching and therefore involves many instructions that are not used to evaluate the expression itself.
-However, all of this work is done in parallel rather than sequentially on the CPU.
+Much of this work is branching or managing a stack and therefore involves many instructions that are not used to evaluate the expression itself.
+However, this overhead can be mitigated by the fact, that all of this overhead is performed in parallel and not sequentially.